 This is one of my favorite things to do in Split, especially when the weather is super hot.
 There are plenty of bars and restaurants to choose from on the Riva that serve delicious cocktails and yummy ice creams.
 You can find yourself sitting here for hours, watching as the boats come in and out of the harbor and watching people walk past.
 In the evening, it’s the ideal spot to enjoy the sunset and at night it is definitely where all the action takes place!

 7. Eat fish, fish, fish and more fish!

-Yup that’s right!
+Yup, that’s right!
 Take advantage of Split’s prime location on the Adriatic Sea and stuff your face with as much fish as you can consume during your visit!
 We ate at the Roman Terrace Restaurant one night and order the fish platter for two!
-The seafood and fish was deliciously fresh and there was so much we couldn’t eat it all!
+The seafood and fish were deliciously fresh and there was so much we couldn’t eat it all!